Dissipation induced elastic-mode instability with topological excitation in holographic non-equilibrium steady cnoidal wave supersolid: Dissipative supersolid states in a finite-temperature holographic model

 in which, a complex scalar field $\Psi$ couples to a $U(1)$ gauge field $A_{\mu}$ in a $(3+1)$-dimensional curved spacetime with negative cosmological constant $\Lambda=-3/{L^2}$.
 The parameter $G_{4}$ is the gravitational constant in four dimensions and $e$ is the bulk electromagnetic coupling.
 Moreover, $R$ is the Ricci scalar $R$ and the matter part of the Lagrangian is defined as

 where $D_{\mu}=\partial_{\mu} \Psi-i A_{\mu} \Psi$ and $F=dA$ is the electromagnetic field strength.

-In the limit in which the superfluid couples to a parametrically large thermal bath with constant temperature, the probe limit approximation -- equivalent to ignoring the backreaction of the superfluid on the thermal bath -- is valid.
+In the limit in which the superfluid couples to a parametrically large thermal bath with constant temperature, the probe limit approximation -- equivalent to ignoring the backreaction of the superfluid on the thermal bath -- is valid (see \cite{Xu:2019msl,Jiang:2023yyn} for examples on how to consider back-reaction in holography).
 In the gravity side, this approximation corresponds to considering a fix background spacetime metric that is solution of the Einstein equations in the vacuum, originating from the action in Eq.~\eqref{L} after setting $\mathcal{L}_M \rightarrow 0$.
 The simplest black-brane solution is given by the line element,